mccurdyc/www/content/books/zen-and-the-art-of-motorcycle-maintenance.md

 passengers in cars.
 These passengers have elected to optimize travel as to make it as short as possible.
 However, it is during the struggles of "traveling on the path less traveled" that we truly learn.
 In the classical thinking journey of diving deeper is when you are learning about the intricacies at many levels.
-If you optimize this travel away by just obtaining the answer, you won't truly appreciate the fact that you were just told.
-Throughout the book, the narrator is on a journey to define Quality.
+If one optimizes this travel away by jumping directly to obtaining the answer, one doesn't truly appreciate the fact.

-When you are rushing and don't stop to think, it usually takes longer or comes out worse.
+When ones rushes and doesn't stop to think, the task usually takes longer or comes out worse.

 > The reality of your own nature should determine speed.
 If you become restless, speed up.
 If you become winded, slow down.
 You climb the mountain in equilibrium between